Ricky Lundell: Mixed Martial Arts

 Lundell is a strategy coach and head trainer for MMA at the University of Grappling in Lindon, Utah, a position he has held since 2008.
-He is the coach of current UFC fighters Jon Jones, Travis Browne, Frank Mir and former fighters Dan Hardy, Miesha Tate, and Carlos Condit.
+He is the former coach of current UFC fighters Jon Jones and Julianna Pena, as well as former fighters Dan Hardy, Miesha Tate, Carlos Condit, Travis Browne, and Frank Mir.
+In addition to coaching at the professional level, Lundell was the head wrestling coach at Bishop Gorman High School in Las Vegas from 2012 to 2020, where he coached multiple state champions and guided athletes to NCAA Division I wrestling scholarships.